Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.

 ALT is a well-established, sensitive liver-specific indicator of damage, thus, the amount of ALT in the blood may be helpful for an early detection of liver disease.

-Elevated levels of the liver enzymes; ALP, AST, ALT, and GGT are associated to a host of medical conditions.
+A significant increase in the serum levels of the liver enzymes; ALP, AST, ALT, and GGT are associated to a host of medical conditions.

-High levels of LDH point to acute or chronic cell damage, organ damage or tissue damage, and this enzyme is also a valuable prognostic marker in lymphoma, leukaemia, and colon cancer.
+High levels of LDH point to acute or chronic cell damage, organ or tissue damage, and this enzyme is also a valuable prognostic marker in lymphoma, leukaemia, and colon cancer.

 High levels of Uric acid are seen most commonly in those with a predisposition to gout.